St. Patrick’s Day Picture Books

-I have the honor of learning about some of the best books St. Patrick’s Day books from some lovely homeschooling mothers.
-We love reading all kinds of books, but these seven books are ones that we have ordered from our library for St. Patrick’s Day.
+I have the honor of learning about some of the best books St. Patrick’s Day picture books from some lovely homeschooling mothers.
+We love reading all kinds of books, but these seven books are ones that we have ordered from our library some St. Patrick’s Day picture books.

 So if all my holiday dreams come true, this is what we would be reading.

 This book is a fun story to spark the imagination and introduce Leprechaun imaginative play to children.

 This book will give your children an introduction to the history of St. Patrick’s Day, from the same author of the classic Strega Nona.

 St. Patrick’s Day in the Morning